aledmana/Cookbook/README.md

 # Cookbook
 This is a Git study.
+OK!!